-3.3.3 TW Parameters.
+- 4.3.3 TW Parameters.
 We now break down our TW formulation in a bottom-up fashion.
 The parameters we introduced (S_p, B{burst}) and B{qc} are high-level parameters that must be derived from hardware specifications.
-Figure 2 shows our final TW formulation that requires 11 hardware-level parameters.
+Figure 3 shows our final TW formulation that requires 11 hardware-level parameters.
 For understandability, we break down this equation in Table 2.
-The first row segment of Table 2 lists the hardware time-related specification such as channel transfer (t{cpt}) , NAND write (t_w) , read (t_r) , and erase (t_e) time and the hostdevice PCIe bandwidth (B{pcie}).
+The first row segment of Table 2 lists the hardware time-related specification such as channel transfer (t{cpt}) , NAND write (t_w) , read (t_r) , and erase (t_e) time and the host-device PCIe bandwidth (B{pcie}) .
 The second segment lists the hardware space-related specification such as the page size (S{pq}) , pages per block (N{pq}) , blocks per chip (N{blk}) , chips per channel (N{chip}) , number of channels (N{ch}) , over-provisioning ratio (R_p) , and the average ratio of valid pages in victim blocks (R_v) .
-These low-level parameters are needed to derive higherlevel parameters (the third row segment) such as block size (S{blk}) , total NAND size (S_t) , and over-provisioning space (S_p) .
-From here, we can calculate GC behavior (the fourth row segment) such as the time to clean one victim block (T{qc}) , the size of the reclaimed space (S_r) , and GC cleaning bandwidth (B{ac}) .
-The device also needs to understand the workload intensity, such as the maximum write bandwidth (B{burst}) which depends on two values (B{pcie} and B{norm}).
-More importantly, TW depends on the width of the flash array (N{ssd}) .

-3.3.4 TW Example Values.
+These low-level parameters are needed to derive higher-level parameters (the third row segment) such as block size (S{blk}) , total NAND size (S_t) , and over-provisioning space (S_p) .
+From here, we can calculate GC behavior (the fourth row segment) such as the time to clean one victim block (T{qc}) , the size of the reclaimed space (S_r) , and GC cleaning bandwidth (B{qc}) .
+The device also needs to understand the workload intensity, such as the maximum write bandwidth (B{burst}) which depends on two values (B{pcie}) and B{norm}).
+More importantly, TW depends on the width of the flash array (N{ssd}) . - 4.3.4 TW Example Values.
 With all these parameters, we can set $TW=TW{burst}$ (the last row in Table 2) to fully guarantee the contract.
-To get a sense of the actual possible values, columns 5-10 of Table 2 show parameters of 6 SSD models we analyzed, including a simulated device that mimics a consumer SSD ("Sim"), a flash emulator used for our firmware prototyping ("FEMU") [23], an OpenChannel-SSD ("OCSSD") [24] whose parameters are publicly known, and 3 commercial SSDs from different vendors.
-We used an SSD prober to profile the hardware parameters of the commercial SSDs.
-Some of the SSD internal parameters are known to be "guessable" based on the observed latencies [64].
-The average number of valid pages in a victim block (R_n) is estimated from running our workloads (§5) in FEMU [23] and OpenChannel-SSD [24].
+To get a sense of the actual possible values, columns 5-10 of Table 2 show parameters of 6 SSD models we analyzed, including a simulated device that mimics a consumer SSD ("Sim"), a flash emulator used for our firmware prototyping ("FEMU") [24], an OpenChannel-SSD ("OCSSD") [25] whose parameters are publicly known, and 3 commercial SSDs from different vendors.
+We used an SSD prober [72] to profile the hardware parameters of the commercial SSDs.
+Some of the SSD internal parameters are known to be "guessable" based on the observed latencies [73].
+The average number of valid pages in a victim block (R_n) is estimated from running our workloads (§6) in FEMU [24] and OpenChannel-SSD [25].
 We emphasize that the use of these numbers are only for analyzing possible TW values on real devices.
-Optionally, a more detailed version of Table 2 can be found in the Appendix (Table 2), covering all the drived values for the TW parameters.

-Figure 3: Time window analysis.
+Fig. 4.
+Time window analysis.
 Figure (a) shows that TW can scale well to large arrays (e.g., >20 devices); Figure (b) demonstrates improved WA under larger TW; and Figure (c) presents the tradeoffs to balance WA, predictability and TW.
+Y-axis for the red line represents WA and Y-axis for the green lines denotes latency predictability gaurantees (higher better).

 Overall, when varying the number of devices (N{ssd}) in the array from 4 to 8, TW{burst} can range from ~100ms to ~3secs for different SSD models, which gives us a reasonable window length large enough to run sufficient GCs.
-Higher capacity devices such as enterprise SSDs can have a longer predictable window length, primarily because they have more over-provisioning space to absorb the incoming write burst, but the maximum user write burst (B{burst}) is also limited by the PCIe bandwidth.
+Higher capacity devices such as enterprise SSDs can have a longer TW, primarily because they have more over-provisioning space to absorb the incoming write burst, but the maximum user write burst (B{burst}) is also limited by the PCIe bandwidth.